fredrikfritte/solus/README.md

  _See percentage of use your CPU and number of cores.
 Also percentage used memory, amount of memory used and total memory._

- - coin

- _Never miss out on the monetary value of a virtual currency with this handy applet._

  - findfileconflicts

  _Helps to find file names which could have conflicts._